MadjdaKhedimi/research-tracker/README.md

 <div align="center">

-**If Research Tracker saves you time, a ⭐ review on the [Chrome Web Store](https://chromewebstore.google.com/detail/research-tracker/noabcbnomflikmeopokbfiibbgiaafih) helps other researchers find it.**
+**If Research Tracker saves you time, a ⭐ review on the [Research Tracker Chrome Extension](https://chromewebstore.google.com/detail/research-tracker/noabcbnomflikmeopokbfiibbgiaafih) helps other researchers find it.**

 </div>